rust-lang/rust/src/doc/tutorial.md

 given signature.
 This means that we can call `print` on an argument of any type that implements the `Printable` trait.

-Rust's built-in `Send` and `Share` types are examples of traits that don't provide any methods.
+Rust's built-in `Send` and `Sync` types are examples of traits that don't provide any methods.

 Traits may be implemented for specific types with [impls].
 An impl for